telerik/xamarin-forms-docs/controls/autocomplete/features/autocomplete-key-features.md

 ## Clear Button Visibility

-Clear button, which appears at the right side of the input field when the AutoComplete is in focus, gives the end-user the option to quickly clear the entered values.
+The Clear button, which appears at the right side of the input field when the AutoComplete is in focus, gives the end-user the option to quickly clear the entered values.
 You could control the visibility of the button through the **IsClearButtonVisible** property.

 ## NoResults Message

-NoResults message appears in the popup used for the list of suggestions whenever the control cannot find any matching items.
+The NoResults message appears in the popup used for the list of suggestions whenever the control cannot find any matching items.
 You could easily customize it through the **NoResultsMessage** property.

 <snippet id='autocomplete-features-noresultsmessage'/>